 Optimizing integrated circuit testing and design processes through advanced machine learning techniques.

-Enhancing chip security through innovative detection and protection mechanisms for hardware trojans.
+Enhancing chip security through innovative detection and protection mechanisms for hardware Trojans.

 Creating optimized circuit designs with innovative architectures for better performance and power efficiency.